Jake2206/Comma/README.md

 # Comma
+Etesam Ansari, ea2905
+Nicholas Cheng , njd2135
+Edward Sturt, ecs2220
+Elysia Witham, ew2632
+Andrey Uspenskiy, avu2106
+Jacob Alexander, jla2206

-We based our project off of NanoC and MicroC.
+We based our project files off of NanoC and MicroC.
 We also borrowed from Edward's projects.
+Refer to the LRM in ```doc/plt_lrm.py``` for more detailed information about the language and its implementation.

 --DUNE INSTALLATION--
 Install opam: https://opam.ocaml.org/doc/Install.html